-On June 16 the Senate adopted an amendment by Senator Bingaman mandating a federal RPS, which would require investor-owned utilities to generate at least 10% of their electricity from renewable energy sources, such as wind, solar, geothermal, or new hydroelectric facilities, by 2020.
-The vote was 52-48.
-Proponents noted a growing number of states with an RPS and argued that an RPS could reduce electricity bills.
-Opponents raised concerns about the exclusion of existing hydropower facilities and resource limits for the southeastern United States.
-(For information on renewable energy and fuels proposals in the 109th Congress, see CRS Report RL32860, Energy Efficiency and Renewable Energy

-Legislation in the 109th Congress, and CRS Issue Brief IB10041, Renewable Energy: Tax Credit, Budget and Electricity Production Issues, by Fred Sissine.)
+The Senate bill would mandate a federal RPS, which would require investor-owned utilities to generate at least 10% of their electricity from renewable energy sources, such as wind, solar, geothermal, or new hydroelectric facilities, by 2020.
+Proponents of an RPS note a growing number of states with an RPS and argued that an RPS could reduce electricity bills.
+Opponents raise concerns about the exclusion of existing hydropower facilities and resource limits for the southeastern United States.
+(For information on renewable energy and fuels proposals in the 109th Congress, see CRS Report RL32860, Energy Efficiency and Renewable Energy Legislation in the 109th Congress, and CRS Issue Brief IB10041, Renewable Energy: Tax Credit, Budget and Electricity Production Issues, by Fred Sissine.)